modernben/forge-docs/1.0/servers/php.md

 You can upgrade your PHP installations between patch releases of PHP at any time using the **Patch Version** button.
 Typically, these updates should not cause any breaking changes to your server, although a few seconds of downtime is possible.

+### PHP Betas / Release Candidates

+PHP "beta" and "release candidate" releases are often available on Forge weeks before their final release.
+This allows you to experiment with upcoming major PHP versions on sites that are not in production.
+However, some Forge features, PHP features, and PHP extensions may not work as expected during that period.
+In addition, once that PHP version becomes stable, **you will need to fully uninstall and **re-install** the PHP version.**

 ## Common PHP Configuration Settings

 :::danger Configuration Settings